darshandx/Employee-Management-System/README.md

 Maven: For project build and dependency management.
 Postman: For API testing.

-Basic Features of the EMS
+Basic Features of the EMS:
 User Authentication and Authorization:
 Secure login and role-based access control.